Statement On Corporate Governance

 The number of Directors whose total remuneration during the financial year fell within the following bands is analysed below:

-The remuneration of Non-Executive Directors shall be proposed by NRC and reviewed by the Board which comprises the following:
+The remuneration of non-executive directors shall be proposed by NRC, reviewed by the Board and ultimately approved by the Shareholders, which comprises the following:

 PRINCIPLE 3: REINFORCE INDEPENDENCE OF THE BOARD

 The Company has a nine year policy for independent non-executive directors, in line with the recommendation of the MCCG 2012.
 Currently, none of the Independent Directors has served the Company for more than a cumulative term of nine (9) years.
 However, an Independent Director may continue to serve on the Board after reaching the nine (9) year limit as a Non-Independent Non-Executive Director.
 In the event the Board intends to retain the Director as Independent after the latter has served accumulative term of nine (9) years, the Board must justified the decision and seek shareholders’ approval at General Meeting.